#1 LATE REHEARSAL by Dominic Hoffman

+Painting As A Pastime was on my winter list, but I’m keeping it up.
 This small book is beautiful and oddly inspiring.
 Be sure to get the Unicorn Publishing Group edition.
-Old books like this are being reprinted sans aesthetic using Amazon print-on-demand and a bummer copy is a bummer copy.
-Enjoy Winston rhapsodizing about the joy of art and kick back.
+Old books like this are being reprinted without aesthetic consideration using Amazon's print-on-demand service, and a bummer copy is a bummer.
+Enjoy Winston rhapsodizing about the joy of art, and then kick back and see if you don’t feel a little different about everything.
+My wife and I recently moved to France, and this edition is one of the books I brought with me.
+A great number of books will follow, of course, but Painting As A Pastime is luggage important.

 #5 A The Last Coin by James P. Blaylock

 I LOVE THIS BOOK!
-I must have read The Last Coin a dozen times over the years, and for many years I generally gave away a copy or two over the holidays.
+I must have read The Last Coin a dozen times, and for many years, I gave away a copy or two over the holidays.
 You feel good after reading this.
 I’m not a Christian, so it isn’t that.
 Literary treasure, pick up a copy and enjoy!

 #7 Zodiac- The Eco Thriller by Neal Stephenson